ManticoreGamesInc/platform-documentation/src/tutorials/art/art_reference.md

 ![Dragon Set](../../img/EditorManual/Art/ClientContextFolder.png "image_tooltip"){: .center}

-!!! info "Give Me More Context, Please"
-    To understand the differences between contexts in more detail, read our **Context Guide**.

 ![Dragon Set](../../img/EditorManual/Art/ClientContextCollision.gif){: .center}

 When placing objects in a Client Context folder, players will not be able to collide with them.
-They’ll just pass right through.
+They'll just pass right through.
 To give them collision for gameplay, place other shapes around the whole object that are outside of the Client Context folder, and turn their visibility off.
 Make sure their Collidable checkbox is also marked.
 These settings can be changed from the object's Properties window.

 This is a great way to create **fake collision**.
 The player will collide with the invisible object, rather than the moving shapes.